revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details><summary>Show Answer</summary>

-  <b>Ans: </b> In order to avoid any runtime error the decleration can be enclosed in a simple condition which checks the instance of object o.
+  <b>Ans: </b> To avoid any runtime error the declaration can be enclosed in a simple condition which checks the instance of object o.

   ``` java
   if( o instanceof Main)